 Later, when Lord Ji Chang was imprisoned by King Zhou of Shang, Jiang Ziya contributed a lot in helping save him.

 After Lord Ji Chang was set free and came back, they started to plan revenge and overthrown reign of the King Zhou of Shang.
 They further expanded and developed Zhou, as well as attracting more talented people to join their army.

 A few years later, Lord Ji Chang departed, and his son Ji Fa ascended to the throne and kept respecting Jiang Ziya as his teacher and prime minister.

 They kept training their army, developing economy and agriculture, while achieving more support and respect from lords of other vassal states.

 In the year 1046 BC, when the main force of the Shang Empire was fighting in the east far away, Lord Ji Fa and Jiang Ziya took advantage of this opportunity and attacked the capital city of Shang.

-This was the famous Battle of Muye, which overthrown Shang and established Zhou Dynasty.
+This was the famous Battle of Muye, which overthrown Shang and established the Zhou Dynasty.